Moscowmo/alx-low_level_programming/README.md

-my world in readme file
+this readme file for 0x07-pointers_arrays_strings
-Been on the project for two days now